Cyclomatic complexity: In algebraic topology

+It can also be computed via homotopy.
+If a (connected) control-flow graph is considered a one-dimensional CW complex called $X$, the fundamental group of $X$ will be $\pi_1(X) \cong \Z^{*n}$.
+The value of $n+1$ is the cyclomatic complexity.
+The fundamental group counts how many loops there are through the graph up to homotopy, aligning as expected.

 Applications

 Limiting complexity during development

-One of McCabe's original applications was to limit the complexity of routines during program development; he recommended that programmers should count the complexity of the modules they are developing, and split them into smaller modules whenever the cyclomatic complexity of the module exceeded 10.
-This practice was adopted by the NIST Structured Testing methodology, with an observation that since McCabe's original publication, the figure of 10 had received substantial corroborating evidence, but that in some circumstances it may be appropriate to relax the restriction and permit modules with a complexity as high as 15.
+One of McCabe's original applications was to limit the complexity of routines during program development.
+He recommended that programmers should count the complexity of the modules they are developing, and split them into smaller modules whenever the cyclomatic complexity of the module exceeded 10.
+This practice was adopted by the NIST Structured Testing methodology, which observed that since McCabe's original publication, the figure of 10 had received substantial corroborating evidence.
+However, it also noted that in some circumstances it may be appropriate to relax the restriction and permit modules with a complexity as high as 15.
 As the methodology acknowledged that there were occasional reasons for going beyond the agreed-upon limit, it phrased its recommendation as "For each module, either limit cyclomatic complexity to [the agreed-upon limit] or provide a written explanation of why the limit was exceeded."

 Measuring the "structuredness" of a program

-Section VI of McCabe's 1976 paper is concerned with determining what the control-flow graphs (CFGs) of non-structured programs look like in terms of their subgraphs, which McCabe identifies.
-(For details on that part see structured program theorem.)
-McCabe concludes that section by proposing a numerical measure of how close to the structured programming ideal a given program is, i.e. its "structuredness" using McCabe's neologism.
+Section VI of McCabe's 1976 paper is concerned with determining what the control-flow graphs (CFGs) of non-structured programs look like in terms of their subgraphs, which McCabe identified.
+(For details, see structured program theorem.)
+McCabe concluded that section by proposing a numerical measure of how close to the structured programming ideal a given program is, i.e. its "structuredness".
 McCabe called the measure he devised for this purpose essential complexity.

-In order to calculate this measure, the original CFG is iteratively reduced by identifying subgraphs that have a single-entry and a single-exit point, which are then replaced by a single node.
+To calculate this measure, the original CFG is iteratively reduced by identifying subgraphs that have a single-entry and a single-exit point, which are then replaced by a single node.
 This reduction corresponds to what a human would do if they extracted a subroutine from the larger piece of code.
 (Nowadays such a process would fall under the umbrella term of refactoring.)
 McCabe's reduction method was later called condensation in some textbooks, because it was seen as a generalization of the condensation to components used in graph theory.
 If a program is structured, then McCabe's reduction/condensation process reduces it to a single CFG node.
 In contrast, if the program is not structured, the iterative process will identify the irreducible part.
 The essential complexity measure defined by McCabe is simply the cyclomatic complexity of this irreducible graph, so it will be precisely 1 for all structured programs, but greater than one for non-structured programs.